zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast episode 503.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode that contains all of the vocabulary, definitions, sample sentences, additional definitions, comprehension questions, cultural  notes, and, most importantly, a complete transcript of everything we say on  this episode.
+Go there to download a Learning Guide for this episode that contains all of the vocabulary, definitions, sample sentences, additional definitions, comprehension questions, cultural  notes, and, most importantly, a complete transcript of everything we say on  this episode.

-This episode is about doing something I love to do, goi ng to see the dentist.
+This episode is about doing something I love to do, going to see the dentist.
 It’ll be a dialogue between Dr. Chung and Luis about some w ork that Luis needs to have done on his teeth.
 Let’s get started.

 [start of dialogue]